DarshitaDwivedii/Preprocess-Your-Data/README.md

 The project is structured into several modular Python scripts, each with a specific responsibility.

--   **`app.py` - The Core Application:**
-    -   This is the main script that runs the Streamlit web application.
-    -   It handles the UI layout (tabs, columns, expanders), session state management, and the overall workflow logic.
+-   **`app.py` - The Core Application:** Runs the Streamlit web app, handles the UI layout, session state, and the overall workflow logic.
+It contains the "execution engine" and the advanced visualization logic.
-    -   It contains the "execution engine" that gathers user selections from the UI and calls the appropriate backend functions in a specific, robust order.
-    -   The advanced visualization logic, which intelligently selects the correct plot type based on data characteristics, is also located here.

--   **`analysis.py` - The Brains:**
-    -   This module contains the `generate_full_analysis` function, which is the non-visual "brain" of the application.
-    -   It takes a raw DataFrame and performs a deep statistical analysis to identify all the key data quality issues mentioned in the features list.
-    -   It uses a series of heuristics (e.g., uniqueness ratio for ID detection, unique value counts for outlier filtering) to make its suggestions more context-aware and human-like.
-    -   It returns a comprehensive dictionary (the "analysis report") that drives the entire UI.
+-   **`analysis.py` - The Brains:** Contains the `generate_full_analysis` function.
+It takes a raw DataFrame, performs a deep statistical analysis using a series of heuristics (e.g., uniqueness ratio for ID detection), and returns a comprehensive dictionary that drives the entire UI.

--   **`normal_preprocessing.py` - The Basic Toolkit:**
-    -   This module contains functions for fundamental data cleaning tasks.
+-   **`normal_preprocessing.py` - The Basic Toolkit:** Contains functions for fundamental data cleaning tasks, relying on efficient, built-in Pandas methods.
-    -   It relies heavily on efficient, built-in Pandas methods like `.drop_duplicates()`, `.fillna()`, and `.rename()`.
-    -   Each function takes a DataFrame and a report list, performs its operation, appends a structured log entry to the report, and returns the modified DataFrame.

--   **`ds_preprocessing.py` - The Advanced Toolkit:**
-    -   This module leverages the power of Scikit-learn for more advanced, machine learning-oriented preprocessing.
+-   **`ds_preprocessing.py` - The Advanced Toolkit:** Leverages Scikit-learn for more advanced, machine learning-oriented preprocessing like scaling, encoding, and feature selection.
-    -   It handles tasks like feature scaling (`MinMaxScaler`, `StandardScaler`), categorical encoding (`LabelEncoder`), and feature selection (`VarianceThreshold`).
-    -   This module contains important logic to handle edge cases, such as filling missing values in categorical columns before attempting to encode them, thus preventing common errors.

--   **`nlp_preprocessing.py` - The Text Specialist:**
-    -   This module uses NLTK (Natural Language Toolkit) and Regular Expressions to provide a standard pipeline for cleaning text data.
+-   **`nlp_preprocessing.py` - The Text Specialist:** Uses NLTK and Regular Expressions to provide a standard pipeline for cleaning text data.
-    -   It handles common NLP tasks such as lowercasing, stopword removal, and lemmatization.

 </details>